 Sancho’s reasoning for the move was simple; Dortmund guaranteed a fast track to first-team football – thus accelerating his development – something that has proven to be difficult for a number of City academy graduates down the years.

 Such was his incredible start, he relegated Pulisic to a squad role before the US international signed that blockbuster deal with Chelsea.
-And since then Sancho has gone from strength to strength, smashing 17 goals and 16 assists in the Bundesliga since the start of the 2018/19 campaign, form that caught the eye of Man Utd.
+And Sancho went from strength to strength, scoring 38 goals and recording 51 assists in the Bundesliga since the start of the 2018/19 campaign, form that caught the eye of Man Utd.

 Sold: Pierre-Emerick Aubameyang to Arsenal (£56m)